Your Top 5 Questions About Heart Health, Answered!

 Staying curious about the many facets of heart health could help you live a longer, healthier life.
 Your heart needs your help maintaining its steady, life-giving pulse.
 Ask your doctor how you can reduce your risk of heart disease and make sure to get your blood pressure and cholesterol levels checked regularly.
 At Alto, we’re specialists in cardiac medications, so if you need a prescription to take care of your heart, we’ll be here to take care of you.

 Switch to Alto and you’ll always have a team of experts on your side.
-We’re available from 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; reach out via phone, text, or the app.
+Our team is available to answer your questions from 6 am - 9 pm PT Monday - Friday, and 7 am - 6 pm PT on weekends; reach out by phone or in-app secure messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.